MarlinFirmware/MarlinDocumentation/README.md

    ruby-install ruby 3.3.4
    ```

-   This will take a few minutes.
-(It's not as quick as the `rbenv` install you may have used previously.)
+   The configure, build, and install process will take a few minutes.

 4. Configure your shell to automatically use `chruby`: